 Dental bridges require additional preparation than dentures and partials.
 As this tooth replacement option is supported by neighboring teeth, patients visit our Millville or Voorhees offices first to have the neighboring teeth altered to fit the anchor crown.
 After your bridge has been made, you’ll return to our office for placement.
 As bridges are permanently fixed to teeth, many patients missing multiple teeth prefer bridges to dentures or partials as they’re less likely to slip, move or become dislodged

-Contact Dr. Li for Restorative Dentistry in New Jersey
+Contact Dr. Li for Restorative Dentistry in South Jersey

 If you need to replace missing or severely damaged teeth, finding a replacement option is critical to protecting the health and function of your smile.
 Please visit our Millville or Voorhees dental offices for an evaluation.
 We can have a set of beautiful dentures, partials, or a bridge made for you in just a few simple appointments.
 Contact us to learn more about this unique treatment through a consultation with Dr. Li today.